 Effects of Alternatives 1, 2, and 3

-Increases in south Delta exports during the summer under Alternatives 1–3 have the potential to increase threadfin shad entrainment at the south Delta export facilities.
-This is illustrated by the results of the salvage-density method (see description in Appendix 11Q), which showed appreciable increases in SWP exports weighted by historical salvage density during dry and critically dry years (Table ts_banks), in contrast to little difference in CVP exports (Table ts_jones).
-To examine this potential increase in entrainment in more detail, consideration was given to the differences in entrainment risk in the main region of the Delta occupied by threadfin shad, i.e., the San Joaquin River in the southeast Delta (Feyrer et al. 2009).
+Increases in south Delta exports during the summer under Alternatives 1, 2, and 3 have the potential to increase threadfin shad entrainment at the south Delta export facilities.
+This is illustrated by the results of the salvage-density method (Appendix 11Q), which showed appreciable increases in SWP exports weighted by historical salvage density during Dry and Critically Dry Water Years (Table 11-102), in contrast to little difference in CVP exports (Table 11-103).
+To examine this potential increase in entrainment in more detail, consideration was given to the differences in entrainment risk in the main region of the Delta occupied by threadfin shad (i.e., the San Joaquin River in the southeast Delta) (Feyrer et al. 2009).
 As described further in Appendix 11Q, relationships between proportional entrainment of particles and E:I ratio developed from particle tracking modeling by Kimmerer and Nobriga (2008) were used to assess differences in entrainment risk during the months of June–November for particles released in the San Joaquin River at Medford Island, Potato Slough, and Stockton.
-This found that there was little difference in particle proportional entrainment between Alternatives 1–3 and the NAA except in July of critically dry years, for which the mean proportion of particles entrained under Alternatives 1–3 was 22–24% greater than under the NAA (see results tabulation in Appendix 11Q).
+This modeling found that there was little difference in particle proportional entrainment between Alternatives 1, 2, and 3 and the NAA except in July of Critically Dry Water Years, for which the mean proportion of particles entrained under Alternatives 1, 2, and 3 was 22–24% greater than under the NAA (Appendix 11Q).
 The extent to which this difference represents a potential increase in actual entrainment risk is uncertain because passive particles may not be representative of threadfin shad.
 The population-level importance of changes in exports has only been examined for spring and fall, with some evidence supporting exports as having a negative effect on population trends (Mac Nally et al. 2010; Thomson et al. 2010).
-Thomson et al. (2010: 1444) suggested that threadfin shad may be especially vulnerable to exports throughout the year because they occupy freshwater throughout the year (see also species account in Appendix 11A), but noted that proportional loss estimates have not been made for the species.
+Thomson et al. (2010: 1444) suggested that threadfin shad may be especially vulnerable to exports throughout the year because they occupy freshwater throughout the year (Appendix 11A) but noted that proportional loss estimates have not been made for the species.